Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Comparison on Refusal Vectors

-Using the refusal vector definition of \citet{arditi2024refusal}, we observe only modest safety gains: steering at layer 14 reduces ASR by 11.3\% on average, while steering at the final layer achieves a 62.1\% reduction.
-In contrast, our refusal vector achieves substantially larger gains, reducing ASR by 59.0\% at layer 14 and 89.5\% at the final layer, clearly demonstrating more effective refusal behavior.
+Using the refusal vector definition of \cite{arditi2024refusal} (Eq.~\ref{eq:refusal_arditi}), we observe only modest safety gains: steering at layer 14 and the final layer results in an average ASR of 36.6\% and 25.9\%, respectively.
+In contrast, steering with our refusal vector (Eq.~\ref{eq:refusal_ours}) achieves significantly lower ASR (an average of 13.1\% at layer 14 and 8.3\% at the final layer), clearly demonstrating more effective refusal behavior.
+Note that, using $\bm{\mu}^{l, n}_u$ derived from both (i) a mixture of AdvBench, MaliciousInstruct, and TDC2023 and (ii) GPT-4 yields overall comparable performance, indicating that the key factor is not the specific unsafe query set used to form the prototype, but whether the refusal direction is defined globally or adaptively with respect to the input query.
+These results suggest that, to induce refusals on a given input, a query-adaptive direction is more effective than a single global refusal vector.

-The key difference lies in the steering objective.
-The refusal vector of \citet{arditi2024refusal} was originally constructed to suppress refusal behavior as part of an attack objective, which makes it less effective when inverted for safety enhancement.
-In contrast, our vector directly steers query activations toward \emph{unsafe prototypes}, which correspond to representative states that trigger refusal behavior.